Tulip - A Spring Rag Doll Knitting Pattern - 2013

 Joanna Marshall - Edith Grace Designs

 This is Pansy Rag Doll.
 Pansy is 34cm tall, knitted in double knitting wool & worked flat.
-The legs, body & head are knitted all in one.

 This pattern can be bought as a PDF Digital Download from - Etsy, Love Crafts & Ravelry.